Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Jan22, we need to add GIF on SeeLayer.
 Take Mac as an example, we are easy to take a screenshot with ⇧+⌘+4，or take a screen video record with ⇧+⌘+5.
+The gif, however, is limited by parameter settings

 Jan17, welcome to RedNote